 It is quite natural for individuals to feel better when connecting to those who have things in common with them.
 You can find common ground by talking about the customer’s native/hometown, schooling, University, pets, job, interests, and hobbies.

 Make sure you don’t choose a topic that can’t build your relationship ahead.

 As a salesperson, it is imperative to be a man (or woman!) of words.
-If you don’t honour your commitment, the trust that prospects have in you will get damaged.
+If you don’t honor your commitment, the trust that prospects have in you will get damaged.
 It is therefore essential to stick to deadlines and do what you promise.